Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

   **[Live demo](https://gatsby-navigation.netlify.com/)**

 ## Motivation
-I was trying to find a very simple responsive Gatsby navigation bar that utilizes Styled components and useState hook but ended up creating my own.
-I'll be happy if there's at least one person that finds it somewhat useful.
+I was trying to find an extremely simple and responsive Gatsby navigation bar that utilizes Styled components and useState hook but ended up creating my own.
+I'll be happy if there's at least one person that finds this tutorial somewhat useful.